mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "✅ AutoML-compatible data uploaded to S3"
    ```

-   The data is now properly structured with training and validation splits that preserve temporal order, ensuring the AutoML process can accurately evaluate model performance on unseen future data.
-The schema file provides AutoML with essential metadata about forecast frequency and target variables.
+   The data is properly structured with training and validation splits that preserve temporal order, ensuring the AutoML process can accurately evaluate model performance on unseen future data.
+The schema configuration provides AutoML with essential metadata about forecast frequency and target variables for optimal algorithm selection.

 3. **Create SageMaker AutoML Job for Time Series Forecasting**:

-   AutoML jobs automate the complex process of algorithm selection, hyperparameter tuning, and model ensembling.
-This configuration specifies time series forecasting parameters including forecast horizon, quantiles for uncertainty estimation, and algorithm candidates that AutoML will evaluate and combine.
+   SageMaker AutoML jobs automate the complex process of algorithm selection, hyperparameter tuning, and model ensembling specifically for time series forecasting.
+This configuration specifies forecasting parameters including forecast horizon, quantiles for uncertainty estimation, and algorithm candidates (CNN-QR, DeepAR, Prophet, NPTS, ARIMA, ETS) that AutoML will evaluate and combine.

    ```bash
    # Get SageMaker execution role ARN